parsiya/borrowedtime/README.md

 * `project create -name "project name with spaces"`

+Do not use quotes for projects without spaces:

+* Do not use `project create -name "test1"`.

 ## Templates
 Borrowed Time can customize project structure and generated files with templates.